Deep learning for track recognition in pixel and strip-based particle detectors: Performance study

 BESIII~\cite{Ablikim:2009aa} is an experiment running at the BEPCII $e^+e^-$ collider at the Institute of High-Energy Physics in Beijing.
 The physics program of the BESIII experiment ~\cite{Asner:2008nq} covers a wide range of problems, including the study of the $\tau$-lepton, charmed particles and charmonium states.
 In the BESIII detector, tracks are detected in a drift chamber that consists of two parts: outer and inner one.
 Currently, the replacement of the inner part, based on Cylindrical GEM detectors, is being developed.
 The CGEM inner tracker consists of three layers of GEM detectors.
 The readout anode of each CGEM layer is segmented with 650~µm pitch $XV$ patterned strips. $X$-strips are parallel to the CGEM axis and provide the $\phi$ coordinate. $V$-strips, which have a stereo angle of 30 or 45 degrees to $X$-strips, define the $Z$ coordinate.

 The presented methods were applied to reconstruct tracks in the CGEM-IT detector of the BESIII experiment at a collision energy of 3.686 ~ GeV.
 We utilized data from the Monte Carlo simulation of electron-positron annihilation events with the formation and decay of the $\psi (3686)$ resonance.
 For each event, the Monte Carlo simulation produces hits that are either associated with true charged particle tracks or marked as fakes.
 The procedure for modeling hits is described in detail in work ~\cite{Denisenko:2019vno}.
 We used events in which the modeled track always contains three hits, and the tracks do not overlap with each other.
 The training and validation dataset consisted of 250,000 simulated events.

-In the collected dataset, the relative ratio of fake and true hits is $\sim$~1:3 (there are more than 3 fakes per real hit), which adds additional complexity to finding true tracks.
+In the dataset, typically there are more than 3 fake hits per one true hit, which complicates the track recognition.
 Table~\ref{tab_dataset} contains dataset characteristics for RDGraphNet and TrackNETv3.
-It should be noted that when training neural network models, only part of the data set described above was used, and the other part formed the validation set.
+Note, that only part of the dataset is used for training, and the other part formed the validation dataset.

-The parameters used in training neural networks are presented in Tab. ~\ref{tab_teaching}.
+The parameters used in training neural networks are presented in Table~\ref{tab_teaching}.

+In the case of BESIII-CGEM, with few detector layers and a large number of fake hits, the number of ghost tracks becomes unacceptably high.
+The reason is the high probability to pick up a combination of few fake hits compatible with the track hypothesis.
+To solve this problem, information about the beam interaction point, giving the primary vertex of the track, would be helpful.
+However, the model can be trained to use the primary vertex, since this information is implicitly present in the data.
+To do this, TrackNETv3 was supplemented with another classifier, which was trained to give the probability of a track candidate to be a real track.

+Two different classifiers were tried (see Fig.~\ref{fig_classifier}).
+For the first classifier (Classifier-GRU), two inputs are used: the output of the second GRU layer of TrackNETv2 and the set of hit coordinates at the end of the track candidate (Last point).
+Each input is propagated to a fully connected layer (FC).
+Then the resulting vectors are concatenated (Concat) and transferred to another fully connected layer (FC).
+The ReLU activation function~\cite{relu_act} is used in all these network layers.
+The output of the last FC layer of the classifier uses the softmax~\cite{softmax_act} activation function.

+The input of the second classifier (Classifier-Coords) contains the coordinates of three hits in a track candidate.
+The first two hits are input for the TrackNETv3 network and the third is the predicted one.
+These coordinates are concatenated into a vector of size 9 and then fed into a small fully connected block of two layers with ReLU activation.
+The output of the last FC layer uses the sigmoid ~\cite{sigmoid_act} activation function.

+To train the classifiers, the proper choice of the loss function is crucial.
+The binary cross entropy ~\cite{crossentropy} is the standard for binary classification: